What are the elements of best practice for remote teaching and learning?

 How Do I Conduct Assessment During Remote Learning?

 Collins et al state that the purpose of assessment in a virtual environment must be clearly defined and be carefully constructed to suit the ‘distance’ or online model.

-As practitioners in COVID classrooms, we have already got used to not being able to circulate the room and engage in that one-to-one support in quite the same way, so we can harness what we have adapted ourselves to do and use these strategies effectively.
+We have already got used to not being able to circulate the room and engage in that one-to-one support in quite the same way, so we can harness what we have adapted ourselves to do and use these strategies effectively.